Frequently Asked Questions About the Requirement to Wear Face Coverings

 Face coverings can pose special challenges for people who are deaf or hard of hearing, or who have communication needs or disabilities.
-The Executive Order allows people to temporarily remove their face covering while communicating with someone who is deaf or hard of hearing or who has a condition or disability that makes communication with that person while wearing a face covering difficult.
+Executive orders allow people to temporarily remove their face covering while communicating with someone who is deaf or hard of hearing or who has a condition or disability that makes communication with that person while wearing a face covering difficult.
 See Best Practices for Masks: Considerations for People with Disabilities and Special Health Needs (PDF).
 CDC also recommends wearing a face covering with a clear panel or adapting communication to avoid the need to remove a face covering.

 Yes.
 The case count reported by MDH does not account for all cases because a person with COVID-19 may not feel sick or get tested.
 It is important that all Minnesotans take precautions.
 Face coverings will help to slow the spread of COVID-19 everywhere in Minnesota and help keep our economy open.

-The Executive Order allows a person to temporarily remove their face covering when asked to do so to verify their identity—for example, when applying for or renewing a driver's license or identification card.
-However, businesses and other people or entities that are required or authorized to verify a person's identity are encouraged to use other means of identification that do not require a person to remove their face covering (for example, checking a person's height or eye color against the information on their driver's license or identification card) to the extent possible.
+Executive orders allow a person to temporarily remove their face covering when asked to do so to verify their identity – for example, when applying for or renewing a driver's license or identification card.
+However, businesses and other people or entities that are required or authorized to verify a person's identity are encouraged to use other means of identification that do not require a person to remove their face covering (for example, checking a person's height or eye color against the information on their driver's license or identification card), to the extent possible.

 No. People wearing a face covering may possess a handgun under a legal permit to carry in the same manner as a person who is not wearing a face covering.